ramirobarrasoto/ramirobarrasoto/README.md

 ### Hi there 👋

-Here are some ideas to get you started:
+Here is some info about me to get you started:
 I am Ramiro Barra Soto, Full Stack Developer💻 I enjoy team work and building new things.
 I am passionate about technology 📡, build things with my hands 👍 and soccer ⚽.

 📛 My pronouns: He/his